Capture Stage Matting: Challenges, Approaches, and Solutions for Offline and Real-Time Processing: A Guide to Better Matting

 \subsection{Student-Teacher Learning for Fast Matting}

 A \textit{student-teacher} framework is ideal for addressing the performance gap between offline and real-time processing.
-As shown in the second phase in \cref{fig:teacher-student-refinement}, the high-capacity network, that has been fine-tuned on the coarse annotations (\cref{sec:scribble_labels}), serves as the \textit{teacher} model, generating high-quality alpha masks on a larger dataset of unlabeled capture-stage data.
+As shown in the second phase in \cref{fig:teacher-student-refinement}, the high-capacity network that has been fine-tuned on the coarse annotations (\cref{sec:scribble_labels}), serves as the \textit{teacher} model, generating high-quality alpha masks on a larger dataset of unlabeled capture-stage data.
 These teacher-generated outputs are then used as training data to fine-tune a lightweight, real-time \textit{student} network.
 This allows the student model to replicate the structural details that the fine-tuned teacher model has captured while preserving the computational efficiency required for real-time applications.
-We observed that directly training the lightweight student model on scribble-labeled data reduces its ability to capture fine details, as shown in \cref{sec:student_train_direct}.
+We observed that directly training the lightweight student model on scribble-labeled data reduces its ability to capture fine details, as shown in \cref{sec:student_train_direct}, which makes intuitive sense, since scribbles usually avoid boundaries, depriving the model of the fine-grained edge information necessary for accurate boundary reconstruction, highlighting the need for a student-teacher approach.